tommi1hirvonen/Biflow/README.md

 # Installation

-There are three different installation alternatives: on-premise, Azure (monolithic) and Azure (microservices).
+There are three different installation alternatives: on-premise, Azure (monolithic) and Azure (distributed).

 ## On-premise